-- 'ueactive' a scheme to engage with students that are currently inactive, have not played sport for some time, or cannot join a club e.g. taster sessions and zero commitment drop-in sessions. - Ad hoc sports UEA sports competitions and Intra-mural leagues https://www.uea.su/eat-drink-shop/ https://www.uea.su/tickets/
+- 'ueaactive' a scheme to engage with students that are currently inactive, have not played sport in some time, or cannot join a club e.g. taster sessions and zero commitment drop-in sessions. - Ad hoc sports UEA sports competitions and Intra-mural leagues